Need some help writing survey questions? We've got you. Dive into our types of question examples and write kick-ass survey questions.

 Vague survey question: How would you rate your health?

-The understanding of ‘health’ isn’t consistent.
+The understanding of “health” isn’t consistent.
 Some people consider good health the absence of health conditions.
 Other people may be thinking about the extent to which they lead a healthy lifestyle.

 Better survey question: Do you think you eat enough vegetables?
 (I eat plenty, I eat just enough, I could eat more, I don’t eat vegetables at all)

-This question gets people to respond more directly to your interpretation of ‘health’: a healthy lifestyle.
-It may require asking more questions, but it will give you better data to work with.
+This question gets people to respond more directly to your interpretation of “health”: a healthy lifestyle.
+It may require asking more questions, but it'll give you better data to work with.

-The question also includes a false premise: the participant is required to agree that the economy is weak to answer.
+The question also includes a false premise: The participant is required to agree that the economy is weak to answer.
 The question also imposes a causal relationship between the economy and postgraduate study that a person may not see.
 Loaded questions are inherently biased and push respondents into confirming a particular argument they may not agree with.

-Double-barreled question: Would you like to be rich and famous?
+Would you like to be rich and famous?

 Double-barreled questions are difficult for people to answer.
 A person might like to be rich but not famous and would thus have trouble responding to this question.
 Additionally, you don’t know whether they are responding to both parts of the question or just one.